ey92/notes/1101/1101notes.md

 - glottal fricative: [h]
 - not possible to voice glottal stops

-vowels are normally voicedconsonants may or may not be voiced
+vowels are normally voiced consonants may or may not be voiced

 voiced sounds can be made loud or soft, or sung